paymonsattar/movie-rater-app-next/README.md

 ## Prerequisites

 Before deploying any REST APIs, it's essential to have a Redis server up and running.
-You can find a guide on setting up a Redis server and CLI on macOS [here](https://redis.io/docs/getting-started/installation/install-redis-on-mac-os/).
+Here is a guide to install and configure Redis [here](https://redis.io/docs/getting-started/).
+Once Redis is installed, run the ```redis-server``` command on your command line.

 ## Project Structure